 Normal electrical cardiac function (normal sinus rhythm, NSR) is dependent on generation of an impulse in the normal sinoatrial (SA) node pacemaker and its conduction through the atrial muscle, through the atrioventricular (AV) node, through the Purkinje conduction system, to the ventricular muscle (Figure 14–1).
 Normal pacemaking and conduction require normal action potentials (dependent on sodium, calcium, and potassium channel activity) under appropriate autonomic control.
 Arrhythmias (also called dysrhythmias) are therefore defined by exclusion, that is, any rhythm that is not normal sinus rhythm is an arrhythmia.

 Schematic representation of the heart and normal cardiac electrical activity (intracellular recordings from areas indicated and ECG).
 The ECG is the body surface manifestation of the depolarization and repolarization waves of the heart.
-The P wave is generated by atrial depolarization, the QRS by ventricular muscle depolarization, and the T wave by ventricular ...
+The P wave is generated by atrial depolarization, the QRS by ventricular muscle depolarization, and the T wave by ventricular repolarization.
+The PR ...